orange-cloudfoundry/matomo-cf-service/src/main/doc/markdown/index.md

 cf cs matomo-service global-shared-db m -c '{"matomoTimeZone": "Europe/Paris"}'
 ```

-Service upgrade to new release (with higher version) is not supported actually but expected soon.
+Service upgrade to new release (with higher version) is also supported by the service.

 While you have created a service instance, you can access it through the dashboard link associated to your instance.
 Indeed, to log into that Matomo instance, you need credentials.
 For that, you have to bind to that instance (see the following section).

+In case the creation of your instance has failed, you can delete it and retry.
+Even if an operation is frozen "in progress", you can force its deletion after a 10 minutes elapse time in this status.

 ## Bind to instances